 There are lots of triggers for homesickness.
 It can be a smell, like the smell of gum trees on the farm, or an image or an event.
 So, it’s possible that a child will ring home, unload their upset and then get off the phone feeling relieved and run off to join their friends.
 Parents, on the other hand, are left feeling anxious and worried.

-How do boarding schools help girls deal with homesickness?
+How do boarding schools help kids deal with homesickness?

-What can parents do to support their children?
+What can parents do to support their children through homesickness?

 Linda Bulloch: Of course parents should tell their children that they are missed.
-There should be a healthy acknowledgement of that fact.
-However, girls also need to be reminded of the positives of the situation, the opportunities and experiences they can now have.
+There should be a healthy acknowledgment of that fact.
+However, girls also need to be reminded of the positives of the situation, the opportunities, and the experiences they can now have.

 When children ring home, sometimes they will provide a litany of things that are wrong because they are down.
 Listen with empathy and love, but recognise that everything isn’t bad.
 Listen for the good things and celebrate success.